xavierjialei/xi-portfolio/part-ii.md

 ### Interviews

 **International student from India, early 20s

-> After reading the storyboard, could you tell me what it is about?
+After reading the storyboard, could you tell me what it is about?

 > Protecting endangered languages I believe.

-> Does anything seem confusing to you?
+Does anything seem confusing to you?

 > Overall I think everything is quite clear.
+The story flows smoothly and logically.

+Which part do you find most inspiring?

+> I think the contrast between the number of people who speak the top 12 languages and the rest is very effective.

+Can you understand the meaning of each data visualization quickly and easily?

+> Yes, the visualizations are clear.
+However, the map of endangered languages in each country is a bit hard to navigate.
+It probably has something to do with the limitation of Tableau.

+Is there anything you think is missing?

+> I understand this is just a draft, but adding more text in the storyboard would definitely help people understand what you will be discussing.

+Are you motived by the story to learn some endangered languages?

+> I think so.
+I understand the importance of my own language and

+What else do you think could be adjusted or improved?

+>